link89/jenkins-oo-shared-lib/README.md

 knowledge of domain specific conventions and concepts defined by them, which would take you extra time to learn before you can start your own task.

-In my opinion an idea Jenkins libraries should avoid those limitations mentioned above.
+In my opinion an ideal Jenkins libraries should avoid those limitations mentioned above.
 That's why I design this share library to help me maintain my pipeline scripts.

 I would suggest you to use it with